BunsDev/iMO/grant.md

 a [Capital Deepening](https://www.wallstreetmojo.com/capital-deepening/) token(QD) deriving value from sDAI.
 Leveraged ETH exposure demand
 is the underlying growth driver to Ethereum price hedging with maximal capital efficiency...

-ETH public keys are 42 characters; Arbitrum's chainId starts with 42; sDAI's public key ends with 42🐝, `quid.eth`'s starts with 42, bridging liquidity, benefitting the entire Arbitrum ecosystem as a result...
+ETH public keys are 42 characters; Arbitrum's chainId starts with 42; sDAI's public key ends
+with 42🐝, `quid.eth`'s starts with 42, bridging liquidity, benefitting the Arbitrum ecosystem.

 ### its team members: